iamprasadraju/algoX/README.md

 ---

-**algoX** is a Python library — a collection of data structures and algorithms, all implemented in pure Python.
+**AlgoX** is a C-powered algorithms and data structures library for Python.
+It provides STL-inspired containers, generic algorithms, and low-overhead implementations designed for performance, learning, and experimentation.